 - 100 mod 7 = 2

-If you don't see the one you want to find, don't hesitate and just use our modulo calculator!
+If you don't see the one you want to find here, don't hesitate to use our modulo calculator!

 Modular arithmetics is, generally speaking, an arithmetic system for integers, where numbers "wrap around" a certain number.
 Let's sum up what we've learned about different representations of modulo operations - all those statements below are equivalents:

 A mod C = B mod C